Phone: 310.770.1307

 Alexander Rufus-Isaacs

 Alexander is an Oxford University graduate who began his career as a barrister in England in 1982.
 He moved to Los Angeles and was admitted to the California bar in 1988.
 He is a litigator with an emphasis on media, entertainment and business disputes.
 Many of his cases have international dimensions.
 He co-founded Rufus-Isaacs, Acland & Grantham in 2010.
-He is President-Elect of the Beverly Hills Bar Association, has been selected as a Super Lawyer for 2017-2022 by Southern California Super Lawyer Magazine, Lawyer of the Year for Copyright in 2023 in LA by Best Lawyers, and has been honored as a media litigator by numerous international law and business organizations.
+He is President of the Beverly Hills Bar Association for 2023-2024, has been selected as a Super Lawyer for 2017-2024 by Southern California Super Lawyer Magazine, Lawyer of the Year for Copyright in 2023 in LA by Best Lawyers, and has been honored as a media litigator by numerous international law and business organizations.

 Practice Areas: